DHTMLX/docs-suite/docs/popup/api/popup_beforehide_event.md

 - e						Event			the native mouse event

 @returns:
-- result		boolean			true to hide a popup, false to block hiding a popup
+- result		void | boolean			true to hide a popup, false to block hiding a popup

 @example:
 popup.events.on("BeforeHide", function(fromOuterClick,e){